JackFurby/STAR/README.md

 # STAR

-Scrabble Turn Automation Robot is a solver to scrabble.
+Scrabble Turn Automation Robot is a solver for scrabble.
 It will be able to give accepted words when given a set of characters.

 ## Data structure